The Jacobian of a Riemann surface and the geometry of the cut locus of simple closed geodesics: Theoretical estimates for the period Gram matrix

-From equation (\ref{eq:mk1}) we obtain an upper bound on the diagonal entries of $Q_S$ by evaluating the capacity of a cylinder around the elements of the canonical homology basis.
-This approach can be expanded to obtain better estimates of these entries and finally of all entries of $Q_S$.
-The approach relies on the premise that the cut locus of a given simple closed geodesic on a Riemann surface can be - at least partially - calculated.
+Here we first show how to obtain bounds on the diagonal entries of $P_S$ using the geometry of embedded cylinders around the elements of the canonical basis.
+This approach can be elaborated to obtain estimates for all entries of $P_S$.
+It relies on the premise that the cut locus of a given simple closed geodesic on a Riemann surface can be (at least partially) calculated.

-\subsection{Estimates for the diagonal entries of $Q_S$}
+\subsection{Estimates for the diagonal entries of $P_S$}

-We first show how to obtain upper and lower bounds on the diagonal entries of $Q_S$.
-Consider WLOG $E(\sigma_1)=q_{11}$.
-Let $T(\alpha_2) \subset S$ be a topological tube which is obtained by a continuous deformation of the collar $C(\alpha_2)$ in $S$.
-Using the same arguments that are used in \cite{bs}, p.
-36 for hyperbolic cylinders, we see that the capacity of such a tube $T(\alpha_2)$ gives an upper bound for the energy of $\sigma_1$, $E(\sigma_1)$: